|

 saxophone sound on a keyboard.

-work for news-programms.
-Later on all kind of other programms, like
+Later on all kind of other programms, like documentaries.

-of programms, except music recording and mixing, I kinda liked it.
-Especially montages
+music recording and mixing, I kinda liked it.
+Especially montages with

-with music.
-Also documentaries were very nice to make, although that came
+music.
+Also documentaries were very nice to make, although that came after

 |